Ya-Za/dagnn/README.md

 The project focuses on trying to design an artificial neural network architecture capable of learning and replicating a noisy 1D signal.
 The goal is to be able to replicate the behavior of the retina's neural layers using an artificial neural network.

 The motivation behind the project stems from the retina's neural layers, which have proven to be extremely effecient at processing visual input.
-As explained in [1],
-> in only three layers
-of cells, the retina compresses the entire visual scene into the sparse responses of only a million output cells.
+As explained in [1], "in only three layers of cells, the retina compresses the entire visual scene into the sparse responses of only a million output cells."

-Notwithstanding its deceptive simplicity,

-> the retina performs a wide range of nonlinear computations, including object motion detection, adaptation to complex spatiotemporal patterns, encoding spatial structure as spike latency.
+Notwithstanding its deceptive simplicity, "the retina performs a wide range of nonlinear computations, including object motion detection, adaptation to complex spatiotemporal patterns, encoding spatial structure as spike latency."

 ## Prerequisites